antazoey/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/hierarchical.md

 Any Xamarin.Forms [`View`](xref:Xamarin.Forms.View) can be displayed in the navigation bar of a [`NavigationPage`](xref:Xamarin.Forms.NavigationPage).
 This is accomplished by setting the [`NavigationPage.TitleView`](xref:Xamarin.Forms.NavigationPage.TitleViewProperty) attached property to a `View`.
 This attached property can be set on any [`Page`](xref:Xamarin.Forms.Page), and when the `Page` is pushed onto a `NavigationPage`, the `NavigationPage` will respect the value of the property.

-The following example, taken from the [Title View sample](/samples/xamarin/xamarin-forms-samples/navigation-titleview), shows how to set the [`NavigationPage.TitleView`](xref:Xamarin.Forms.NavigationPage.TitleViewProperty) attached property from XAML:
+The following example shows how to set the [`NavigationPage.TitleView`](xref:Xamarin.Forms.NavigationPage.TitleViewProperty) attached property from XAML:

 ```xaml
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"